f5devcentral/openssl-pqc-stepbystep-lab/02_quantum_ca_root.md

 ## Summary

 You have successfully created a CNSA 2.0 compliant quantum-resistant Root CA that is:

 - ✅ CNSA 2.0 compliant using ML-DSA-87 (mldsa87)
 - ✅ Valid for 10 years as recommended for Root CAs
 - ✅ Using SHA-512 for hashing (CNSA 2.0 requirement)
-- ✅ Configured with proper SANs according to RFC specifications
 - ✅ Protected with appropriate Unix file permissions
 - ✅ Ready to sign intermediate CA certificates